 San Jose Hackers - Team Members

-GM Zviad Izoria (2599): Born and raised Georgia, GM Izoria is now residing in San Jose, CA, GM Izoria is a former World Youth Champion in 2000 (u/16) and in 2001 (u/18) and Euopean Junior Chess Champion in 2001 and 2002 (u/20).
-He is also the winner of the 2005 HB Global Chess Challenge, the biggest open tournament in that year.
+GM Zviad Izoria (2599): Born and raised in the Republic of Georgia, GM Izoria resides in San Jose.
+He is a former World Youth Champion in 2000 (u/16) and in 2001 (u/18) and European Junior Chess Champion in 2001 and 2002 (u/20).
+He is also the winner of the 2005 HB Global Chess Challenge, the biggest open tournament that year.
 He was 2nd place in the 2004 European Rapid Championship as well as was in the list of Top 50 FIDE rated players for a couple of years.
 He is an accomplished chess coach and we are thrilled to have him on our team.

-GM Ioan-Cristian Chirila (2533) was born in Bucharest, Romania in 1991 and now resides in El Cerrito, CA. In 2007, he won the World Youth Championship in the U/16 category.
+GM Ioan-Cristian Chirila (2533) was born in Bucharest, Romania and resides in El Cerrito.
+In 2007, he won the World Youth Championship in the U/16 category.
 He is currently the Head Coach of the Bay Area Chess Elite Team.
 He was the 2013 and 2014 U.S. Class Champion, 2015 Philadelphia Open Champion, 2015 U.S. Game/30 Champion and more recently, winner of the 2016 Millionaire Chess Open U/2550 section.

-IM-elect Kostya Kavutskiy (2344) is a FIDE Master with several years of coaching experience.
-Currently residing in Mountain View, CA, he is an accomplished writer, having written articles for Chess Life Magazine, Chess Life Online, and Chess.com.
+IM-elect Kostya Kavutskiy (2369) is a FIDE Master with several years of coaching experience.
+He is an accomplished writer, having written articles for Chess Life Magazine, Chess Life Online, and Chess.com.
 Most recently, his book, Modernized: The Open Sicilian, was published in February 2015.
 He is the Head Coach of the Bay Area Chess A-Team where he trains players rated 1600+.

-NM Ivan Ke (2058) is an 8th grade student at Burlingame Intermediate School.
+NM Ivan Ke (2333) is an 9th grade student at Burlingame High School.
 He was a finalist at the 2016 Chesskid.com National Online Invitational and winner of the 2014 New Jersey K-6 Championship.
 Ivan is also a member of the BAC Elite Team.

 Team Managers: Dr. Judit Sztaray and Abel Talamantez